dotnet/csharplang/proposals/function-pointers.md

 - Prevent method group conversions to `delegate` when the method is tagged with `NativeCallable`.

 This is not necessary to support `NativeCallable` though.
 The compiler can support the `NativeCallable` attribute as is using the existing syntax.
-The runtime would simply need to cast to `void*` before casting to the correct `func*` signature.
+The program would simply need to cast to `void*` before casting to the correct `func*` signature.
 That would be no worse than the support today.

 ``` csharp